CanvasK/GG-to-Wikitable/README.md

 `MaxDQ` will mark players as a "full DQ" if they meet or exceed the value.

-`OutputInfo` will output some basic info about the event, similar to what is printed during operation.
+`OutputInfo` will output some basic info about the event to `info.txt`, similar to what is printed during operation.

+`GoofyTagNote` will append "< ref >Entered as "[TAG]"< /ref >" if the start.gg tag is different (excluding punctuation, spacing, and casing) from the SmashWiki tag.
+These tags will be noted in `info.txt` regardless.

 ### format
 The following values can be used for the format output.
 They must be surrounded in curly brackets (e.g. `{placement}`).
 Values with a "#" in them indicate that there is more than one value to choose from (e.g. the second `userID#` value would be `{userID2}`); leaving the "#" or using an out-of-range value will result in the format string being unmodified.